 Query the history endpoint to confirm the withdrawal status.
 See the Crypto Withdrawals tab for the full status state machine.Endpoint:POST /api/v4/main-account/history — API Reference

-Quote expiry is set per-quote by the convert service and returned in expireAt (Unix timestamp).
+The convert service sets quote expiry per quote and returns the value in expireAt (Unix timestamp).
 Confirm the quote before that time elapses, or request a new estimate.
 See Convert for full parameter details, direction options, and history queries.

 Reliable fund tracking requires both webhook-based and polling-based reconciliation.Primary method — webhooks for real-time notifications: